mholt/timeliner/README.md

 To create a bounded window, use both:

 ```
-$ timeliner -start 2019/07/01 -end 2020/02/29 get-all ...
+$ timeliner -start=2019/07/01 -end=2020/02/29 get-all ...
 ```

 Durations can be used for relative dates.
 To get all items up to 30 days old:

 ```
-$ timeliner -end "-720h" get-all ...
+$ timeliner -end=-720h get-all ...
 ```

 Notice how the duration value is negative; this is because you want the end date to be 720 hours (30 days) in the past, not in the future.
-(The quotes are not necessary but I included them in the example to help differentiate the flag value from the flag name, since it happens to start with a hyphen.)

 ### Pulling the latest